-The presidential election was called for Donald Trump nearly a month ago, but that has not stopped a potential recount in four states that experts say will likely not change the outcome of the election.
+— -- The presidential election was called for Donald Trump one month ago, but that has not stopped potential recounts in four states that experts say will likely not change the outcome of the election.

 Stein’s campaign has cited the analysis of outside experts who suggest that the vote count could have been tampered with.
 There has been no evidence of foul play in any state, and no proof has emerged of tampering during the recounts so far.